strudelbots/strudel-public/code/README_template.md

 ## Onboarding  (On Prem Through Github Actions)
 ### Setup Keys to Access Strudel
 1. Go to the repository &rarr; Settings &rarr; Secrets and variables  &rarr; Actions
-1. Add a new secret with the name `STRUDEL_ACCESS_KEY_ID` and the value of the access key you received from Strudel support.
+1. Add a new secret,  `STRUDEL_ACCESS_KEY_ID`,  with the access key value you received from Strudel support.
-1. Add a new secret with the name `STRUDEL_SECRET_KEY` and the value of the secret key you received from Strudel Support.
+1. Add a new secret, e `STRUDEL_SECRET_KEY`, with the secret key value you received from Strudel Support.

-2. Open your Github project in your favorite IDE.
-2. Create a new directory (if it does not already exist):`.github/workflows`

 ### Create Strudel-Test Action in your Github Repository (optional)